-- 1.4.6.G Write arguments to support claims. - 1.4.6.H Introduce the topic and state an opinion on the topic. - 1.4.6.1 Use clear reasons and relevant evidence to support claims, using credible sources and demonstrating an understanding of the topic. - 1.4.6.J Organize the claim(s) with clear reasons and evidence clearly; clarify relationships among claim(s) and reasons by using words, phrases, and clauses; provide a concluding statement or section that follows from the argument presented. - 1.4.6.K Write with an awareness of the stylistic aspects of composition. - Use precise language and domain-specific vocabulary to inform about or explain the topic. - Use sentences of varying lengths and complexities - Develop and maintain a consistent voice - Establish and maintain a formal style - 1.4.6.L Demonstrate a grade-appropriate command of the conventions of standard English grammar, usage, capitalization, punctuation, and spelling.
+- 1.4.6.G Write arguments to support claims. - 1.4.6.H Introduce the topic and state an opinion on the topic. - 1.4.6.I Use clear reasons and relevant evidence to support claims, using credible sources and demonstrating an understanding of the topic. - 1.4.6.J Organize the claim(s) with clear reasons and evidence clearly; clarify relationships among claim(s) and reasons by using words, phrases, and clauses; provide a concluding statement or section that follows from the argument presented. - 1.4.6.K Write with an awareness of the stylistic aspects of composition. - Use precise language and domain-specific vocabulary to inform about or explain the topic. - Use sentences of varying lengths and complexities - Develop and maintain a consistent voice - Establish and maintain a formal style - 1.4.6.L Demonstrate a grade-appropriate command of the conventions of standard English grammar, usage, capitalization, punctuation, and spelling. - 1.4.6.M Write narratives to develop real or imagined experiences or events.